-Materials: Brass, white painted metal.
+Materials: Brass parts, big brass ring.
+White painted metal inside.
 Hand blown swirled glass tube elements.
+Big glass disk.
 Metal sockets.

 Height: 20 cm / 27.55”

 Glass Tubes: ∅ 4 x 13 cm / 1.57 x 5.11”